lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 I used very simple prompts.
 Almost no context was given except for the ruby files or code itself.
 Nor did I ask for some proper follow-ups to nudge it in the desired direction.
 There was also no instruction about what a good code looks like for me.

-I already had a good idea of what to look for thus, it was easy to know when a result was what I expected and when it was not
+I already had a good idea of what to look for.
+Thus, it was easy to know when a result was what I expected and when it was not.

-The changes that I made were small thus, it was easy to assess the code.
+The changes I made were small.
+Thus, it was easy to assess the code.

+One challenging task is to determine if a response is up-to-date, as demonstrated by the interaction about escaping the parameter.

 ## Update